 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Lowering systolic blood pressure to a maximum of 120 mmHg has been shown to reduce these risks.
-There are two ways to accomplishing this: lifestyle changes and medications.
+Blood pressure readings have two numbers, a top (systolic) and a bottom (diastolic) number.
+Lowering your systolic blood pressure to a maximum of 120 mmHg has been shown to reduce these risks.
+There are two ways to accomplish this: By making lifestyle changes and by going on medication.
 While some people can lower blood pressure with lifestyle changes alone, the two approaches are complementary.

 How to lower blood pressure naturally